 The financial penalties are usually enough to spur filers into completing their returns.
-However, if a party fails to ever pay their taxes and ignores overtures from the IRS, it is possible that they may face criminal charges.
+However, if a taxpayer fails to ever pay their taxes and ignores overtures from the IRS, it is possible that they may face criminal charges.

 According to 26 U.S.C. § 7203, a willful failure to file a tax return is a misdemeanor.
 A conviction can result in a $25,000 fine, one year in prison, or both.
 It is essential to remember that the prosecutor must prove that a defendant intentionally failed to file a tax return.
 A simple mistake or misunderstanding will not necessarily lead to these penalties.
-In criminal cases, a personal accountant may be forced to testify about discussions they had with the accused party.
+In criminal cases, a personal accountant may be forced to testify about discussions they had with the accused taxpayer.

 Federal authorities may also pursue criminal charges alleging an overt act of evasion.
-Under 26 U.S.C. § 7201, any party who takes a step towards not paying taxes commits a felony.
+Under 26 U.S.C. § 7201, any taxpayer who takes a step towards not paying taxes commits a felony.
 These acts include keeping separate records or not recording their income.
 These convictions are treated as felonies that carry a maximum fine of $100,000 and/or up to five years in prison.
 A local non-filing taxpayer lawyer could help when someone is facing criminal allegations for not paying taxes.